 Behind the waterfall, an alcove has been formed in the rock by the passing of time, erosion of the constant moisture, and the constant beating of the falling water.

-The alcove allows the water to fall freely into the pool below rather than slide down the rock as most waterfalls do.
-This alcove is also what has facilitated the construction of a well-maintained path for visitors to follow behind the waterfall.
+The nook allows the water to fall freely into the pool below rather than slide down the rock as most waterfalls do.
+This alcove has also facilitated the construction of a well-maintained path for visitors to follow behind the waterfall.

 Once the water hits the pool which has formed on the ground below, it gently flows towards the sea.
 There is a quaint bridge that crosses the water as it makes its way to the sea.